-In its repertoire, Amorici currently offers nine wines: Chardonnay, Dry Riesling, Cayuga (Dry White), Dry Rosé, Cabernet Franc (Dry Red), Burch Street Red (Semi-Sweet), Sweet Dreams (Semi-Sweet Blush), Apple Honey Wine, and Apple Honey Port.
+In its repertoire, Amorici currently offers twelve wines: Chardonnay, Dry Riesling, Cayuga (Dry White), Dry Rosé, Cabernet Franc (Dry Red), Cabernet Sauvignon, Marquette, Burch Street Red (Semi-Sweet), Sweet Dreams (Semi-Sweet Blush), Sweet Dreams White, Apple Honey Wine, and Apple Honey Port.
 The 2011 Cabernet Franc and Dry Riesling won bronze medals at the 2013 Finger Lakes International Wine Competition.
-In 2014, Amorici will add a new wine to the family–Marquette.
-It will produce a unique Pinot Noir-style wine.

 A one-of-a-kind Chardonnay produced from a not-so-often found combination of New York’s Finger Lakes and Long Island grapes.
 Its flavor profile shows a versatile complexity, designed to combine the influence of the distinctively different regions.
 For a totally unique Chardonnay experience, be sure to try this one.